shushilshah/student-depression-prediction-system/README.md

-# 🧠 Student Depression Prediction App
+# Student Depression Prediction App

+## Introduction

+Mental health issues among students have become a growing concern in recent years.
+With academic pressure, career uncertainty, and lifestyle challenges, students are increasingly vulnerable to stress, anxiety, and depression.

-A machine learning web application built using **Streamlit** that predicts whether a student is likely suffering from depression based on their lifestyle factors and academic background.
+This project — Student Depression Prediction App — aims to leverage the power of Machine Learning to predict whether a student is likely to suffer from depression based on their demographic, academic, and lifestyle information.

+The goal is to build a simple yet impactful tool that can assist educators, counselors, and health professionals in early detection and preventive care.
+This is not a diagnostic tool, but a data-driven support system to raise awareness and prompt further conversation.

 This project includes: